Journeys in Spirit 2021: Traditional and Contemporary Native Art

-In its 11th year, the ‘Tis “Journeys in Spirit 2020: Traditional and Contemporary Native Art Exhibition” is a month-long event produced in partnership with the Museum of Indigenous People (formerly the Smoki Museum) which showcases the visual arts, music, dance and story-telling of and by present day Native people.
+In its 12th year, the ‘Tis “Journeys in Spirit 2021: Traditional and Contemporary Native Art Exhibition” is a month-long event produced in partnership with the Museum of Indigenous People (formerly the Smoki Museum)

 The arts play an integral role in Native society.
 Beginning at a young age, Native children are introduced to artistic mediums, including bead working, basketry, woodcarving, weaving, and metalworking, as well as the crafting of musical instruments and ceremonial attire.
 Color and imagery carry symbolic meaning in Native cultures, and music and dance are considered an essential aspect of social and ceremonial gatherings.
 Storytelling, the oldest of all the art forms, is used to keep alive cultural history and sacred beliefs.
 For many Native artists, inspiration is found in the stories, ceremonies and rituals that have been passed on to them across several generations, while others are influenced by their personal experiences in the modern world, both within and outside of their tribal communities.